cworld1/firefox-vertical-theme/README.md

 # Firefox Vertical Theme

-*Last updated August 2024 - Supports Firefox 128+*
+_Last updated August 2024 - Supports Firefox 128+_

 ![header image](https://github.com/user-attachments/assets/a66a0076-4270-4f34-9b48-48468a0db305)

-This is designed custom fit for me, so don't expect much configurability. macOS users can take a try before I tested its compability.
+This is designed custom fit for me, so don't expect much configurability. macOS users can take a try before I tested its compatibility.

 ## Enable firefox vertical tabs